 Following the war, pigeons returned to racing, notching up further wins in national and international races.
-Today HM The Queen maintains an interest in the Royal pigeon lofts and regularly visits when in Sandringham.
+HM The Queen maintained an interest in the Royal pigeon lofts and regularly visited when at Sandringham.

 Pigeons are entered into one or two club races each week and all national races during the season, enjoying numerous wins each year.
 Over the years, the pigeons have won every major race in the north and south of the UK.

-HM The Queen is patron of a number of pigeon racing societies in recognition of her interest in the sport, most notably the Royal Pigeon Racing Association and the National Flying Club.
+HM Queen Elizabeth II was patron of a number of pigeon racing societies, in recognition of her interest in the sport, most notably the Royal Pigeon Racing Association and the National Flying Club.

 You may like to read this article from Majesty magazine on the history of the Royal family’s interest in pigeon fancying.